richardtguy/hue/README.md

 hue is a really simple interface for Philips hue lights, developed for fun.

+For information on the Philips hue API, see http://www.developers.meethue.com/philips-hue-api.
 A developer account must be set up on the hue hub with the username `newdeveloper`.

 A Python virtual environment including the flask web server framework should be installed in the app's home directory.